Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 - Provides access to parcels by coordinates
 - Responds to data requests (e.g., for UI updates)
 - Emits updates via the event bus

+**Initialisation:**
+- Upon initialisation, the demesne surveys the centre-most parcel (using integer division of grid width/height).
+This is performed in the demesne logic, ensuring the player always starts with a surveyed tile.

 **Example Usage:**
 ```gdscript